juliaguar/lightening-io/README.md

 There different stages of sleep

 Yellow : percentage of REM (rapid eye movements)
-Green: non-REM or slow wave sleep
+Green: non-REM or sws (slow wave sleep)

 ....